 (f) Any amendments to the NUMP related to the assets of a Network Utility Operator shall be prepared in consultation with that asset owner.

-An asphaltic concrete surfacing (or equivalent low noise road surface) shall be implemented within 12 months of Completion of Construction where:

-- (a) The road is within 100m of any land zoned for residential activity; and - (b) The volume of traffic is predicted to exceed 2,000 vehicles per day within 10 years of Completion of Construction.
+Ope eration al Conditions 26.
+Low Noise Road Surface sphaltic concrete surfacing (or equivalent low noise road surface) shall be emented within 12 months of Completion of Construction where: (a) The road is within 100m of any land zoned for residential activity; and (b) The volume of traffic is predicted to exceed 2,000 vehicles per day within 10 years of Completion of Construction.